nogibjj/aryanpoonacha-gpt2chatbot-finalproject/README.md

 python app.py
 ```

-This will start the Flask development server, and the app will be accessible at http://localhost:5000 in your web browser.
+This will start the Flask development server, and the app will be accessible locally.

 ## Docker Deployment